Petra Marklund: 2012–2022: Inferno and Ensam inte stark

 The first single, Händerna Mot Himlen," was released on 14 September 2012, two days after her birthday.
 The artwork of the single was also released.
 The song will premiere on radio stations in Sweden on 14 September.
 The music video premiered not long after the release.
 Along with the release of "Händerna Mot Himlen", her US record label Robbins Entertainment announced to release "Hands Up" as the last single of the Love CPR album, as a completion of the album.
 She hosted weekly sing-along show Allsång på Skansen on SVT during 2014–15.
 A media critic commented: "The previous two years with Petra Marklund does not go down in history as a success.
 Not that she was an exceptionally bad host, but it felt like every Tuesday there were about seventy eleven places she would rather be than on the Solliden stage.
 That she even lined up a second season was probably mostly a desire not to appear discouraged by the criticism."

 Marklund released her second Swedish-language studio album Ensam inte stark on 13 November 2015 under her true name, not her previous stage name, September.
 The album debuted at number eleven on the Swedish album chart.
 "Som du bäddar" was released as the album's lead single on 18 September 2015 and its music video was released on 9 October 2015.
 Ensam inte stark has been described as dark and deep electronica album with themes of sadness, loneliness, disappointment and heartbreak.
 In early 2016, touring under her own name, ticket sales were poor in Umeå and Luleå, both in the north of Sweden, and she was forced to cancel several concerts.

+2023–present: Ocean of Love

+In July 2023, Marklund returned with her first English release in over a decade, "Ocean of Love".
+It is the official song of the 2023 Stockholm Pride, and is, according to Marklund, "My disco tribute to Pride, and it's about the sea of love that exists out there, and daring to let oneself fall freely despite all the twisted circumstances.
+There's so much joy.
+It's meant for all of us.
+Let's dive in now!".

+In 2006, Marklund achieved widespread international recognition with her chart-topping single "Cry for You".
+Subsequently, on 27 October 2023, she unveiled an acoustic rendition of the song, distributing it through her independent record label, Petra Marklund Productions AB.